1994

 ● Listened to a Public Broadcasting television program on singer Marian Anderson; I found it tremendously moving and inspiring.
 It was certainly the first time I ever found that I was singing to myself the song “My Country ‘Tis of Thee”!

-● 2-25-1994: With the success of my advertising, and its provocativeness, I’m gonna have to start worrying about my personal security.
-I’m an obvious target for violence; Jesse my secretary told me she got an angry call from someone threatening to come into my office and shoot me.
+● 2-25-1994: With the success of my—very provocative!—advertising, I’m gonna have to start worrying about my personal security.
+I’m an obvious target for violence; Jesse my secretary told me she got a call from someone threatening to come into my office and shoot me.

 I’m suddenly a celebrity.
 A salesman in a nearby pen shop, H.G.
-Daniels Co., recognized me from my ad photo, and said he loves my phone no. (1-800-S U E – T H E M).
-He said that he had the impression that I was located very nearby to their store, and I confirmed that he was right.
+Daniels Co., recognized me from my ad photo, and said he loves my phone no. (1-800-SUE-THEM).
+He said he had the impression that I was located very nearby their store, and I confirmed that he was right.

 Fame (and hopefully the fortune thereafter sometime soon) has its risks . . ..
 And some of them (the risks) are deadly.
 I need to start taking precautions, so I don’t end up like John Lennon. . . .